-Business from UK domiciled cedants makes up 48% of the TRL net earned premium (2017: 48%).
+Business from UK domiciled cedants made up 46.9% of the TRL net earned premium (2018: 47.6%).
 The UK experienced relatively low catastrophe activity but the competitive pricing environment in most lines continued.
+Results were in line with expectations.